karlssberg/Motiv/README.md

    logic in various places.
 This often means wrapping it in a function and moving it somewhere else.
 Motiv provides a framework for doing this and and the means to recombine them afterwards.
 2. **Metadata association**: Associate metadata for both `true` and `false` outcomes.
-By default the metadata is a string - so that human readable explanations of the logic can be defined alongside the actual logical expression.
+By default the metadata is a string - so that human-readable explanations of the logic can be defined alongside the actual logical expression.
    However, this doesn't have to be a string and can in fact be any type, which means that it can be used to support multi-lingual explanations, or even be used to conditionally select stateful objects.
 3. **Metadata accumulation**: With complex logical expressions different underlying logic may (or may not) be